anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 * Attribute Response: It MUST contain the attributes to be included in the subsequent certification request.

-* Cert Request: This certification request MUST contain the authenticated self-contained object ensuring both proof-of-possession of the corresponding private key and proof-of-identity of the requester.
+* Certificate Request: This certification request MUST contain the authenticated self-contained object ensuring both proof-of-possession of the corresponding private key and proof-of-identity of the requester.

-* Cert Response: The certification response message MUST contain on success the requested certificate and MAY include further information, like certificates of intermediate CAs.
+* Certificate Response: The certification response message MUST contain on success the requested certificate and MAY include further information, like certificates of intermediate CAs.

-* Cert Waiting Response: Optional waiting indication for the pledge, which SHOULD poll for a Cert Response after a given time.
-  To this end, a request identifier is necessary.
-  The request identifier may be either part of the enrollment protocol or can be derived from the certification request.

-* Cert Polling: This SHOULD be used by the pledge in reaction to a Cert Waiting Response to query the registrar whether the certification request meanwhile has been processed.
-  It MUST be answered either by another Cert Waiting, or the Cert Response.

-* Cert Confirm: An optional confirmation sent after the requested certificate has been received and validated.
+* Certificate Confirm: An optional confirmation sent after the requested certificate has been received and validated.
   It contains a positive or negative confirmation by the pledge whether the certificate was successfully enrolled and fits its needs.